afrozenpeach/rpgstomp/README.md

-# STOMP Client in RPG
+# STOMP Client for RPG

 ## About
 From the former STOMP web site (at codehaus.org):